Mark Bonokoski

-Biography
+Life and career

+Bonokoski grew up in Lyn, Ontario.
+He was the son of Matt and Shirlee Bonokoski and had three sisters, Eris, Nayda and Cara, and one brother, Kurt (1952–2002).
+His father was originally from rural Saskatchewan and served in the Royal Canadian Air Force during World War II.

-Bonokoski is a graduate of Ryerson Polytechnical Institute's journalism programme.
+Bonokoski was a graduate of Ryerson Polytechnical Institute's journalism programme.
 He worked as a general assignment reporter with the Calgary Herald and then the Windsor Star before joining the Toronto Sun in 1974.
-He was promoted to columnist in 1977 and has served in various capacities with the Sun and its parent companies in the ensuing decades.
+He was promoted to columnist in 1977 and served in various capacities with the Sun and its parent companies in the ensuing decades.
 He was Sun Media's European Bureau Chief from 1988 to 1991, based in London, England.
 In 1991, he was appointed editor of the Ottawa Sun and then became the paper's publisher and CEO in 1997.
 In 2000, he returned to writing as national affairs columnist for Sun Media and then returned to the Toronto Sun as a columnist in 2002.
 In 2010 he was appointed National Editorial Writer for the Sun chain of newspapers.
 In 2011, he also became a regular contributor on the chain's all-news channel, the Sun News Network, appearing regularly as a commentator or substitute host on various programmes.
 In a round of layoffs at Sun Media, Bonokoski's contract was terminated and his final column appeared July 20, 2013.
-Following his forays as a senior political staffer provincially and later federally,Bonokoski subsequently returned to the newspaper business in 2015 as a contract columnist for the Postmedia Network (Sun Media division), largely on national political affairs, writing upwards of four columns a week.
+Following his forays as a senior political staffer provincially and later federally, Bonokoski subsequently returned to the newspaper business in 2015 as a contract columnist for the Postmedia Network (Sun Media division), largely on national political affairs, writing upwards of four columns a week.

-His freelance work has appeared in Maclean's and Reader's Digest among others.
+His freelance work appeared in Maclean's and Reader's Digest among others.

-Bonokoski is also a fishing and outdoor enthusiast and contributes commentaries to Outdoor Journal Radio.
+Bonokoski was also a fishing and outdoor enthusiast who contributed commentaries to Outdoor Journal Radio.
 He also provided weekly commentaries to the Haliburton Broadcasting Group network of Moose-FM radio stations in Ontario's cottage country under their sale to a Western Canadian chain.
-He has also been an instructor to fourth-year graduating students at Ryerson University's School of Journalism.
+He was also an instructor to fourth-year graduating students at Ryerson University's School of Journalism.
 Bonokoski won the National Newspaper Award for column writing in 2004.

-Bonokoski has been married to the former Karen Ann Foley since 1984 (they have one child, Erin).